 Next, trim their nails and visit a pooch salon to have the hair trimmed and clipped.
 At least with these grooming procedures, your pet’s shedding will be managed and less likely to pile up at home.
 These are details that most petsitters will do for you without being asked.

 Cover up is another smart tip that works wonders when implemented.
 Here, all you need is to recognize a few nap spots where your pet likes sleeping most.
 Place blankets and sheets on these areas to have your pets sleep on top.
 In most cases, using machine washable sheets and blankets is the best idea as washing them will be an easy process.

 With pets sleeping on the sheets, much of the pet hair will accumulate on the sheets making it easier to clean.

 Alternatively, you can decide to upgrade your sofas to a pet-friendly set.
-In most cases, leather sofas are the best to consider, as they’re not stained easily with both pet hair and pet stains.
+In most cases, leather sofas are the best to consider if you have shedding pets, as they’re not stained easily with both pet hair and pet stains.

 Invest in a Reliable Vacuum

 If you’ve been using a broom to sweep dirt and debris at home, perhaps it’s time to ditch the broom for a vacuum cleaner.
 However, a vacuum isn’t just a vacuum.
 You need to invest in a special vacuum designed for removing pet hair.
 This will change your life if you have shedding pets.

 These can be very effective.
 And when you are briefing your petsitter in the art of cleaning up after your pets, don’t forget to give them the guided tour of all your cleaning equipment.